datanalyst/Smarthphone_Activity/CodeBook.md

 I refer you to the README and features.txt files in the original dataset to learn more about the experiment and the feature selection for this dataset.

-For the purpose of this project we will use tho following files included in the original dataset:
+For the purpose of this project we will use the following files included in the original dataset:

     'features_info.txt': Shows information about the variables used on the feature vector.
     'features.txt': List of all features.